carerix/Cx-WP-Plugin/README.md

 # 6. Support

-* [Github issues](https://github.com/carerix/Cx-WP-Plugin/issues)?
-Provide information on where users can get help, such as a support forum, email address or via ticketing system.
+* If you run into issues regarding the Carerix Wordpress Plugin, please create it as issue under [Plugin issues](https://github.com/carerix/Cx-WP-Plugin/issues):
 * Give a clear description of the issue
 * Use screenshots and visuals to enhance clarity.
 * Include clear code snippets if necessary.
-* Make sure not to send confidential information
+* Make sure not to send confidential information!

+These issues are publicly visible, so that other web builders can benefit from the answers or solutions.

 ## Disclaimer
 **Altering the plugin**